 3-Linden Mervyn Marshall was born on 16 Oct 1905 in Upper Castra, Tasmania, died on 14 Sep 1980 in Devonport, Tasmania at age 74, and was buried in Devonport cemetery.
 Another name for Linden was Dick.
 Linden married Jean Annie Cameron, daughter of Alexander Joshua Cameron and Sarah Anne Louise Kaine, on 19 Oct 1929 in East Devonport, Tasmania.
 Jean was born on 2 Sep 1903 in Tarleton Street, East Devonport, Tasmania.

 3-Clara Grace Marshall was born on 5 Aug 1908 in Ulverstone, Tasmania and died on 7 Nov 1992 in Tasmania at age 84.
 Clara married Stuart Gordon Clements, son of Walter Frederick Clements and Martha Tipper, in 1936.
 Stuart was born on 12 Oct 1908 in Devonport, died on 28 Nov 1952 in Tasmania at age 44, and was buried in Devonport.
 They had three children: Mary Janet, Jeanette Ruth and Robyn Clare.

 4-Mary Janet Clements.
-Mary married Geoffrey Ferguson Lansdmeer, son of Robert Henry Ferguson Lansdmeer and Kate Ferguson.
+Mary married Geoffrey Ferguson Landsmeer, son of Robert Henry Ferguson Landsmeer and Kate Ferguson.
 They had one son: Colin Stuart.

 4-Jeanette Ruth Clements.